-Depending on where the decedent was considered domiciled at the time of their death will determine in which county the probate proceedings will occur.
-Once the domicile of the decedent has been determined, then the custodian of the decedent will know in which court to file for probate.
-Generally, once the custodian or keeper of the decedent’s will has been notified that the decedent has passed, then the custodian has 10 days in which to file the will with the clerk of court.
-Once that has occurred then the appropriate clerk of court as well as the judge will be the other key players in the probate proceeding.
+The probate proceedings will occur in the county where the decedent was considered domiciled at the time of their death.
+Once the domicile of the decedent is determined, the custodian will know in which court to file for probate.
+Generally, once the custodian or keeper of the decedent’s will has been notified the decedent has passed, the custodian has 10 days to file the will with the clerk of court.
+Once complete, the appropriate clerk of court and judge will be the other key players in the probate proceeding.
 The will or any other necessary legal documents will be filed with the clerk of court.

 The judge will preside over the probate proceedings.
-Some of the issues that the judge may have to preside over include whether the personal representative is qualified to act as such, and whether or not the decedent’s will is valid.
-On occasion, when issues arise during the administration of the decedent’s estate, a hearing will be held by the judge in order to resolve the legal dispute.
-In addition, other issues may arise, such as the verifying the identity of the beneficiaries or heirs of the decedent’s estate.
+Some issues the judge may have to preside over include whether the personal representative is qualified to act as such.
+Another is whether or not the decedent’s will is valid.
+Occasionally, when issues arise during the administration of the decedent’s estate, a hearing will be held by the judge to resolve a legal dispute.
+In addition, other issues may arise, such as verifying the identity of the beneficiaries or heirs of the decedent’s estate.

 Creditors of the decedent will also appear during probate proceedings.
-Creditors will appear in order for outstanding debts that may be owed by the decedent, to be satisfied by the estate of the decedent.
-In addition, the IRS, the Internal Revenue Service, will have a representative present to ensure that any taxes that the decedent or the decedent’s estate owes are paid.
+Creditors will appear in order for outstanding debts that may be owed by the decedent.
+These will be satisfied by the estate of the decedent.
+In addition, the Internal Revenue Service will have a representative present.
+They will ensure any taxes owed by the decedent or the decedent’s estate are paid.
 For instance, the decedent or the decedent’s estate may owe income taxes to the federal government.
 Having a qualified attorney present during the administration of a probate estate can mean a world of difference.
 The ability to confer with a legal representative during the probate process can be essential at times.